 Vancouver Island made artisan jewelry in a blend of lustrous metal, classic marble and bold acetate; reflecting the confidence, femininity and independence of spirit of the modern woman.

 The artistic process of a design can vary from hours of visualizing, drawing, forming, testing and often reshaping to the material just becoming what it is.
-The creation of the pieces are all done by hand, by Darya, at her home studio.
+The creation of the pieces are all done by hand, by me, at my home studio.

 "The saying it takes a village can easily be applied to what I do as it is truly a family affair.
-From Nana (who tirelessly provides childcare), to Father (who endlessly gives hands on assistance), to Mother (who constantly listens to new concepts), to Husband (who eagerly carries and sets up displays), to Son (who is so well behaved and always willing to give an opinion).
-I cannot do what I do without them."
+From Nana (who tirelessly provides childcare), to Dad (who endlessly gives hands on assistance), to Mom (who constantly listens to new concepts), to Husband (who supports every crazy dream and idea), to Son (who is so well behaved and always willing to give an opinion).
+I cannot do what I do without them.